-The Northwest Illinois Criminal Justice Commission (NICJC) was originally established on May 13, 1971 and has operated a training program for local law enforcement personnel.
+The Northwest Illinois Criminal Justice Commission (NICJC) was originally established on May 13, 1971 and incorporated on December 19, 1972.
+Since its inception it has operated a training program for local law enforcement personnel.
 This training program later became a full-time project.
 In 1983 the program became funded in full by the State of Illinois through the Traffic Surcharge Fund and was titled "A Statewide System of In-Service Training (A.S.S.I.S.T).

 The ASSIST system consists of what is commonly known as the Mobil Team Unit's (MTU's) which are controlled through a local commission and the Illinois Law Enforcement Training & Standards Board (ILETSB).
 By statute the MTU's are a government entity when a local commission and the ILETSB enter into the "grant funded" activity each year.

 The NICJC, as part of the A.S.S.I.S.T.
 Program, is also known as Mobile Team Unit #1 (MTU1) with I.L.E.T.S.B.